Begin a Delicious Family Tradition

 Partake in the full culinary experience of southern food with the Uncooked Bone-In Country Ham.
 This country ham, which is dry cured, smoked with hickory and aged 4 to 6 months, arrives uncooked and ready for you and family members to begin a southern tradition; cooking a country ham for that special occasion.
 From preparation to the aroma of the ham as it's pulled out of the oven, let this country ham be the start to a new family tradition.
 Packaged in a vintage cloth bag, it's perfect for gift giving.
 Serves 52.

 - Hickory Smoked

 Ingredients: ham, salt, brown sugar, sodium nitrate, black pepper and sodium nitrite.

-STORAGE: For best results do not keep more than 2 months.
-Ham does not need refrigeration before cooking, but ham will continue to age, creating a stronger, saltier "twang" the longer you keep it in storage.
+Storage: For best results, do not keep more than 2 months.
+This ham does not need refrigeration before cooking, but ham will continue to age, creating a stronger, saltier "twang" the longer you keep it in storage.
 Hang in a cool, dry area.
-The ham may have mold on surface—this is normal and should be removed by washing in cold water with brush prior to cooking.
+The ham may have mold on the surface.
+This is normal and should be removed by washing in cold water with a brush prior to cooking.
 The ham can be frozen for a year, which protects against aging and pests, and also inhibits additional mold formation.
 Once cooked, however, the ham can be refrigerated for up to a week.